pear2/Services_Linkback/README.rst

 Verifies that the target URL exists in the local system.
 Useful to filter out pingbacks for non-existant URLs.

+FIXME: Default implementation

 Services\Pingback\Server\Callback\ISource
 =========================================
 Fetches the source URL for further verification.
 Used to determine if the source URL really exists.

+Services_Pingback provides the ``Services\Pingback\Server\Callback\FetchSource``
+callback class that is automatically registered with the server.

 Services\Pingback\Server\Callback\ILink